jvanlier/jvanlier.github.io/_posts/2017-07-29-practical-statistics-for-coders-part-one.md

-`scipy.stats.norm.sf()` is useful to remember if you do this a lot and don't want to write a simulation every time.
+`scipy.stats.norm.sf()` is useful to remember if you do this a lot and don't want to write a loop every time.
 But I find that thinking about the data generation process and simulating that is a more natural way to handle these problems.

 # Closing notes

-The key takeaway here is the concept of simulating the sampling distribution (under $H_0$), and then using that to reason about the probability of observing the thing you observed, assuming that $H_0$ is true.
-To simulate the distribution, you need to have some theory about how the data was generated, i.e. a *generative model*.
-We had one in this case, but we're not always this lucky!
+The key takeaway here is the concept of generating the sampling distribution (under $H_0$), and then using that to reason about the probability of observing the thing you observed, assuming that $H_0$ is true.
+To generating the distribution, you need to have some theory about how the data was generated, i.e. a *generative model*.
+We had that in these examples, but we're not always this lucky!
 The next post in this series includes an example for a situation in which we don't have a generative model.